 Veterinary Intern Position

 Moore Equine is a busy private practice that offers a broad range of experiences for interns.
 We provide general veterinary medicine services on both an ambulatory and in-hospital basis, as well as a referral center equipped for the full spectrum of surgical and medical care.
 We have advanced imaging capabilities, including a Hallmarq MRI, and a nuclear scintigraphy machine.
 We have 15 full time veterinarians (as well as 3 part time), and we have board certified specialists in surgery, reproduction, sport medicine and rehab, internal medicine and equine practice (ABVP).
 We also have veterinarians certified in acupuncture, dentistry and chiropractic treatments.
 Our case load is 97% equine, with the rare bovine, small ruminant or camelid case.
-Each year we take three interns, and the internship program is just over a year in length (June 15th to June 30th of the following year).
+Each year we take five interns, and the internship program is just over a year in length (June 15th to June 30th of the following year).

 Philosophy of the internship

 The internship program aims to provide a broad exposure to equine practice.
 As Moore Equine is a busy practice, our interns are the heart of the practice and are vital to providing excellent veterinary care.
 We provide interns with a nurturing, supportive and challenging environment that will allow them to advance their veterinary skills and build confidence.
 It is our aim that upon completion of the internship they will be very skilled equine practitioners and will be excellent candidates for residency application if desired.